Please contact us by emailing email@example.com with all your enquiries and specific requests.

 If a student, or his or her parents or sponsor, feels that the student has any specific learning requirements or special needs (for example dyslexia) or physical disabilities, then they are strongly urged to declare them at the application stage.
 In this way the school can ensure that as a school we are in a position to consider any such requirements in a professional and appropriate manner.

-Please note that CAE’s main building is a Grade II listed building with very limited wheelchair access or access for students with visual impairment.
-Planning restrictions mean that the school is not in a position to alter stairways or install lifts to enable easier access.
+Please note that CAE’s summer residential buildings generally have limited wheelchair access or access for students with visual impairment.
+Planning restrictions mean that the schools are not in a position to alter stairways or install lifts to enable easier access.

 The school will seek to comply with arrangements for examinations for candidates with disabilities in line with the regulations of the examining bodies, provided the candidate provides us with a doctor’s note on registration.